Are you considering becoming a self represented litigant?

 7. Making Decisions Based Upon Emotion

 Litigation can be an emotional process.
 People do not think as clearly when emotions are high.
-This leads to poor decision making.
+This leads to poor decision-making.
 These poor decisions can be seen in deciding whether to take a settlement offer.
 It can also be seen in the work performed, motions filed, and evidence presented to the court.

 The most successful parties in litigation are not always the ones who have the best case.
-Instead, it is generally the party who uses a cost-benefit analysis to make decisions during the course of the litigation.
+Instead, it is generally the party that uses a cost-benefit analysis to make decisions during the course of the litigation.
 By making a cost-benefit analysis the party can decide what work should be performed, what motions should be filed when to settle the case, and what needs to be presented to the court.

 6. Failing to Make Proper Disclosures

-The disclosure rules require each party to disclose the legal basis for their claim or defense, the names of all witnesses and a list of documents that will be presented.
+The disclosure rules require each party to disclose the legal basis for their claim or defense, the names of all witnesses, and a list of documents that will be presented.
 The disclosures must be updated as new witnesses and documents are revealed.
 If documents and witnesses are not timely disclosed, they may not be used at trial.